weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Generative search (grouped task)

-In the next example, we will use a `grouped task` prompt instead to combine all search results and send them to the LLM with a prompt.
-We ask the LLM to write a tweet about all of these search results.
+The next example uses a `grouped task` prompt instead to combine all search results and send them to the LLM with a prompt.

+Run the below to ask the LLM to write a tweet about all of these search results.

 import CodeAutoschemaGenerativeGrouped from '/_includes/code/quickstart.autoschema.generativesearch.grouped.mdx'

 <CodeAutoschemaGenerativeGrouped />

-The first response object will include the generated response.
-Here's our query result:
+The first returned object will include the generated text.
+Here's one that we got:

 import BiologyGenerativeSearchGroupedJson from '/_includes/code/quickstart.biology.generativesearch.grouped.mdx'